HolmesBryant/a-code/README.md

 Syntax files are used when highlighting code.
 These files are javascript modules which are imported into the component upon initialization.
-The value of the "highlight" attribute on the <a-code> tag corresponds to a syntax file.
-If "highlight" has a value of "html", the component looks for a file named "syntax.html.js" in the same directory as the component script.
+The value of the "highlight" attribute on the `a-code` tag corresponds to a syntax file. for example, if "highlight" has a value of "javascript", the component looks for a file named "syntax.javascript.js" in the same directory as the component script.

 You may use your own syntax definitions by creating a syntax definition file.
 The default naming scheme for this file is "syntax.[language_name].js", so if you want to create a syntax file for Python, the file name would be "syntax.python.js".